dcm4che/dcm4chee-arc-cs/docs/networking/config/upsProcessingRule.rst

     "
     .. _dcmUPSRescheduleDiscontinuationReasonCode:

     :ref:`Reschedule Discontinuation Reason Code(s) <dcmUPSRescheduleDiscontinuationReasonCode>`",string,"Specifies Discontinuation Reason Code in format (CV, CSD, ""CM"") to reschedule the canceled UPS.
-If absent, UPS canceled with any Discontinuation Reason Code with be rescheduled according specified Maximum Number of Rescheduling.
+If absent, UPS canceled with any Discontinuation Reason Code will be rescheduled according specified Maximum Number of Rescheduling.

     (dcmUPSRescheduleDiscontinuationReasonCode)"
+    "
+    .. _dcmUPSTemplateID:

+    :ref:`Create UPS on Cancel <dcmUPSTemplateID>`",string,"Specifies ID of UPS Template for creating an UPS if the processing failed and no retry is scheduled.
+If absent, no UPS will be created on failures.

+    (dcmUPSTemplateID)"
     "
     .. _dcmMaxRetries: